beaumccartney/beaumccartney.github.io/src/blog/c-nested-defer.md

 ```

 This works because each loop writes to `_t_deferloop_latch_` *immediately
-before the loop test*, meaning that any nested our outer loops cannot affect
+before the loop test*, meaning that any nested or outer loops cannot affect
 the current loop's execution path.

 I